farbodYNSI/Robot-Localization-and-Control-Simulation/README.md

 ## Description

-This project simulates a 2D robotic vehicle using a Stanley Controller for autonomous steering.
+This project simulates a 2D robotic vehicle using a Controller for autonomous steering.
 The vehicle operates in both a global and local frame, navigating through a virtual world using feedback from its position and orientation.

 The simulation includes:
 - **Real-world dynamics**: Continuous updates of the robot’s position, velocity, and steering.